-The Compensation and Management Development Committee uses a combination of published and proprietary compensation survey data relating to the compensation practices as a reference source in determining CEO and NEO compensation.
+The Compensation and Management Development Committee uses a combination of published and proprietary compensation survey data as reference sources in determining CEO and NEO compensation.

-In connection with its engagement with Semler Brossy, the Compensation and Management Development Committee directed Semler Brossy to develop a compensation peer group to assist in developing a compensation program for all our NEOs for 2022.
-Semler Brossy assessed and compared to companies from the engineering and construction, aerospace and defense, environmental and facilities services and research and consulting services industries that Semler Brossy and the Compensation and Management Development Committee determined compete with us for talent as they are in the same or related industries.
-We also considered the revenue, operating income, net income, cash flow and debt to income ratio level of these companies and determined that a compensation peer group consisting of companies with levels both above and below our own levels was appropriate.

-Our Compensation and Management Development Committee believed that including companies with higher revenue and income levels than ours was appropriate due to our historical and recent strong growth.
+In connection with its engagement with Semler Brossy in 2022, the Compensation and Management Development Committee directed Semler Brossy to develop a compensation peer group to assist in developing a compensation program for all our NEOs for 2023.
+Semler Brossy screened potential comparator companies from the engineering and construction, aerospace and defense, environmental and facilities services and research and consulting services industries that Semler Brossy and the Compensation and Management Development Committee determined compete with us for talent.
+We also considered the revenue and market capitalization of these companies and determined that a compensation peer group consisting of companies with levels both above and below our own levels was appropriate.
+Our Compensation and Management Development Committee due to our historical and recent strong growth.

-In July 2021, our Compensation and Management Development Committee reviewed and determined to maintain the following peer companies as the 2021 peer group to be used as a reference source in its 2022 executive compensation deliberations:
+In July 2022, our Compensation and Management Development Committee reviewed and determined to remove Cubic Corporation from the 2023 peer group as a result of it's acquisition.
+No other changes were made at the time and the following companies were used as a reference source in its 2023 executive compensation deliberations:

-Peer Group for Fiscal Year 2022 Executive Compensation Setting Purposes
+Peer Group for Fiscal Year 2023 Executive Compensation Setting Purposes

-AECOM ManTech International Corporation
+AECOM Maxar Technologies, Inc

-Booz Allen Hamilton Holding Corporation Maxar Technologies, Inc
+Booz Allen Hamilton Holding Corporation Mercury Systems

-CACI International Inc Mercury Systems

-Cubic Corporation Science Applications International Corporation
+CACI International Inc Science Applications International Corporation

 Jacobs Solutions Inc Stantec, Inc

 KBR, Inc Teledyne Technologies, Inc

 Kratos Defense & Security Solutions, Inc Tetra Tech, Inc

-Leidos Holdings, Inc WSP Global Inc
+Leidos Holdings, Inc WSP Global, Inc

+ManTech International Corporation

-Our Compensation and Management Development Committee also used published and proprietary compensation survey data provided by Semler Brossy relating to the compensation practices of other companies within and outside our industry as a reference source, in addition to other relevant factors, in determining our executives' compensation.
+Our Compensation and Management Development Committee also used published and proprietary compensation survey data provided by Aon Radford, Pearl Meyer, and Willis Towers Watson to analyze the compensation practices of other companies within and outside our industry as a reference source, in addition to other relevant factors, in determining our executives' compensation.
 Our Compensation and Management Development Committee applies its independent judgment to make compensation decisions and does not formally benchmark our executive compensation against any particular group of companies or use a formula to set our NEOs compensation in relation to this data.
 Survey data for a revenue range comparable to our Company is utilized, rather than data for specific companies participating in the surveys.
-Our objective was to obtain data from a broad spectrum of comparable companies for compensation comparison purposes, other than Cubic Corporation which was removed due to their acquisition.
+Our objective was to obtain data from a broad spectrum of comparable companies for compensation comparison purposes.

-Following a review of the peer group by Semler Brossy in July 2022, the Compensation and Management Development Committee determined to maintain the existing peer group to be used for 2023 executive compensation deliberations.
+Following a review of the peer group by Semler Brossy in July 2023, the Compensation and Management Development Committee determined to remove ManTech International Corporation and Maxar Technologies, Inc as a result of their acquisitions, for 2024 executive compensation deliberations.